A short assured tenancy always lasts a fixed length of time – at least 6 months.

 - give you a 'notice to quit'

-- give you at least two months' notice in writing that they want the home back – this is called a section 33 notice
+- give you the right amount of notice in writing for when they want the home back – this is called a section 33 notice

 Section 33 notice

 If you have a short assured tenancy and the landlord wants you to move out of the home after it runs out, they have to send you a section 33 notice as well as the notice to quit.

 - gives you the right amount of notice for the eviction reason (the grounds)